arangodb/docs/3.10/administration-reduce-memory-footprint.md

 its synchronization and replication work.
 Again, there is not a lot one can do about that.

-In the following sections we go through the various subsystems which the administrator can influence and explain how this can be done.
+The following sections show the various subsystems which the administrator can influence and explain how this can be done.

 Write ahead log (WAL)